 - Bachelor’s degree and seven years of experience in the pharmaceutical industry and/or government drug regulatory authority required.
 US FDA, EDQM, EMA, TGA and other experience strongly preferred.

-- Three years of training and management experience in international programs, developing countries preferred.
+- 3 years of experience in international programs, developing countries preferred.

 - Excellent communication skills MS Word, Excel and PowerPoint skills required

 - Ability to travel at least 20-25% of the time both domestic and internationally.